dedis/cothority/README.md

 To get an overview on the functionality of a conode, type:

 ```
 $ ./cothorityd help
 ```

-**Note:** If you **do not** want to run your own cothority server but instead use the binary to tap into the functionality of existing cothorities, skip the next two sections and go directly to **accessing cothority services**.
+**Note:** If you *do not* want to run your own cothority server but instead use the binary to tap into the functionality of existing cothorities, skip the next two sections and go directly to *accessing cothority services*.

 ### Configuring a Conode

-To configure your conode you need to **open two consecutive ports** (e.g., xxx and yyy) on your machine and then execute
+To configure your conode you need to *open two consecutive ports* (e.g., xxx and yyy) on your machine, execute

 ```
 $ ./cothorityd setup